 The most conspicuous mammal in this habitat is Brush Rabbit (Sylvilagus bachmani).
 The summer fog is important in the maintenance of this community.
 Due to the fog, there is a rich growth of lichens on the branches of the Coyote Bush and California Sage.

 Coastal Prairie is a threatened habitat along the central California coast.
 In winter, Say’s Phoebe can be found in this habitat, and during spring and fall migration seasons, Northern Harrier and Short-eared Owl might be seen hunting over it.
 The photo to the left shows California fescue (Festuca californica) growing on a steep slope above San Pedro Rock.
 The second photo to the right shows Pacific Reed-grass (Calamagrostis nutkaenensis.)

 Monterey Pine woods

-However, despite being an introduced species, the pines add ecological value to the area, providing habitat to numerous species not found in the coastal scrub.
-Many of the birds typical of the native stands of Monterey Pine, such as Pygmy Nuthatch, Hairy Woodpecker, and Steller’s Jay can be found in the small patches of Monterey Pine woods on the headlands.
+Despite being an introduced species, the pines do provide habitat to a number of species of native grasses, shrubs and wildflowers.
+Many of the birds typical of the stands of Monterey Pine, such as Pygmy Nuthatch, Hairy Woodpecker, and Steller’s Jay can be found in the small patches of Monterey Pine woods on the headlands.
 In winter, mixed-species flocks of small insectivorous birds, such as Townsend’s and Yellow-rumped Warblers, Ruby-crowned and Golden-crowned Kinglets, and Chestnut-backed Chickadees move around from patch to patch.